top of page

 You may also want to bring a book, fidget item, or something quiet to read while you're waiting to be called.
 In most cases the use of cell phones or mp3 players is not allowed inside a courtroom, however you may be able to request accommodation around this.

-It doesn’t really matter whether you set in the left, right or middle sections of a courtroom during your first appearance or set dates, but the first one or two rows are sometimes reserved for lawyers.
+It does not really matter whether you set in the left, right or middle sections of a courtroom during your first appearance or set dates, but the first one or two rows are sometimes reserved for lawyers.

 At trial, people who support the person charged often sit on the left side of the courtroom (which is where the defendant and their lawyer sit), while those who support the person or company harmed sit on the right side (where the crown lawyer sits).